privacy-scaling-explorations/zkevm-circuits/testool/README.md

 Usually we have to debug and run the tests manually to check if everything works ok.
 We provide a set of command line parameters to help tis.

-- `testool --ethtest <path> --ethtest-all --ethtest-cache` to execute all tests, and keeping the results (cache) CSV file.
+- `testool [--suite xxx] --cache` to execute all tests, and keeping the results (cache) CSV file.
 If you delete entries from the cache file, and re-run the tool again, only the deleted tests will be executed again

-- `testool --ethtest <path> --ethtest-id <test_id>` only executed the selected test (even if cached, or ignored).
+- `testool [--suite xxx] --inspect <test_id>` only executed the selected test (even if cached, or ignored).
 Use `RUST_BACKTRACE=1` here to check if anything fails.
 Also gives a dumop of the test as also to the geth steps executed.